Shrinkage under Random Projections, and Cubic Formula Lower Bounds for $\mathsf{AC}^0$: Preliminaries

 \section{Preliminaries}

 Throughout the paper, we use bold letters to denote random variables.
 For any $n\in\N$, we denote by $\left[n\right]$ the set $\left\{ 1,\ldots,n\right\} $.
 Given a bit~$\sigma\in\B$, we denote its negation by $\overline{\sigma}$.
-We assume familiarity with the basic definitions of communication complexity (see, e.g., \cite{KN_book}).
+We assume familiarity with the basic definitions of communication complexity (see, \eg, \cite{KN_book}).
 All logarithms in this paper are base~$2$. \begin{definition} A \emph{(De~Morgan) formula (with bounded fan-in)} is a binary tree, whose leaves are labeled with literals from the set $\left\{ x_{1},\overline{x}_{1},\ldots,x_{n},\overline{x}_{n}\right\} $, and whose internal vertices are labeled as AND ($\wedge$) or OR ($\vee$) gates.
 The \emph{size} of a formula~$\phi$, denoted $\s(\phi)$, is the number of leaves in the tree.
 The \emph{depth} of the formula is the depth of the tree.
 A \emph{formula with unbounded fan-in} is defined similarly, but every internal vertex in the tree can have any number of children.
-Unless stated explicitly otherwise, whenever we say ``formula'' we refer to a formula with bounded fan-in. \end{definition} \begin{definition} A formula $\phi$ computes a Boolean function~$f\colon\B^{n}\to\B$ in the natural way.
-The \emph{formula complexity} of a Boolean function~$f\colon\B^{n}\to\B$, denoted $L(f)$, is the size of the smallest formula that computes~$f$.
-The \emph{depth complexity} of~$f$, denoted~$D(f)$, is the smallest depth of a formula that computes $f$.
-For convenience, we define the size and depth of the constant function to be zero. \end{definition} A basic property of formula complexity is that it is subadditive: \begin{fact} For every two functions $f_{1},f_{2}\colon\B^{n}\to\B$ it holds that $L(f_{1}\wedge f_{2})\le L(f_{1})+L(f_{2})$ and $L(f_{1}\vee f_{2})\le L(f_{1})+L(f_{2})$. \end{fact} The following theorem shows that every small formula can be ``balanced'' to obtain a shallow formula. \begin{theorem}[Formula balancing, \cite{BB94}, following \cite{S71,B74}] For every $\alpha>0$, the following holds: For every formula~$\phi$ of size~$s$, there exists an equivalent formula~$\phi'$ of depth at most~$O(2^{\frac{1}{\alpha}}\cdot\log s)$ and size at most~$s^{1+\alpha}$. \end{theorem} \begin{notation} With a slight abuse of notation, we will often identify a formula~$\phi$ with the function it computes.
-In particular, the notation $L(\phi)$ denotes \emph{the formula complexity of the function} computed by~$\phi$, and \emph{not the size of~$\phi$} (which is denoted by $\s(\phi)$). \end{notation} \begin{notation} Given a Boolean variable $z$, we denote by $z^{0}$ and $z^{1}$ the literals $z$ and $\overline{z}$, respectively.
-In other words, $z^{b}=z\oplus b$. \end{notation} \begin{notation} Given a literal $\ell$, we define $\var(\ell)$ to be the underlying variable, that is, $\var(z)=\var(\overline{z})=z$. \end{notation} \begin{notation} Let $\Pi$ be a deterministic communication protocol that takes inputs from $\cA\times\cB$, and recall that the leaves of the protocol induce a partition of $\cA\times\cB$ to combinatorial rectangles.
-For every leaf~$\ell$ of~$\Pi$, we denote by $\cA_{\ell}\times\cB_{\ell}$ the combinatorial rectangle that is associated with~$\ell$. \end{notation} We use the framework of Karchmer--Wigerson relations~\cite{KW90}, which relates the complexity of~$f$ to the complexity of a related communication problem~$\KW_{f}$. \begin{definition}[\cite{KW90}] Let $f\colon\B^{n}\to\B$ be a Boolean function.
-The \emph{Karchmer--Wigderson relation} of~$f$, denoted $\KW_{f}$, is the following communication problem: The inputs of Alice and Bob are strings $a\in f^{-1}(1)$ and $b\in f^{-1}(0)$, respectively, and their goal is to find a coordinate $i\in\left[n\right]$ such that $a_{i}\ne b_{i}$.
-Note that such a coordinate must exist since $f^{-1}(1)\cap f^{-1}(0)=\emptyset$ and hence $a \ne b$. \end{definition} \begin{theorem}[\cite{KW90}, see also \cite{R90}] Let $f\colon\B^{n}\to\B$.
-The communication complexity of~$\KW_{f}$ is equal to~$D(f)$, and the minimal number of leaves in a protocol that solves~$\KW_{f}$ is $L(f)$. \end{theorem}
+Unless stated explicitly otherwise, whenever we say ``formula'' we refer to a formula with bounded fan-in. \end{definition}